Greatest Hots assembles songs, instrumentals, soundscapes, ambient compositions, cynicism, satire, and raw emotions from a love-sick chickenshit.

 5’53, 1987, stereo; Studio: Purgatory (home); Instrumental interlude; Electric organ; analog synthesizer; electric guitar, echo, screwdriver as a slide; sound effects of ducks, water, laughter, feedback

-The month of May 1987 housed a crisis period that crushed a desired but hopeless relationship.
+The month of May 1987 housed a crisis that crushed a deeply desired but hopeless relationship.

 3’37, 1987, stereo; Studio: Purgatory (home); Song, garage-style; Electric guitar, slap echo; voice; laughter, feedback; locomotive, voices

-No Chemistry records a departure from desires by way of a paranoid garage.
+No Chemistry records a departure from desires but only by way of passage through a paranoid garage.

 Meditation in E